ContentMine/workshop-resources/software-tutorials/getpapers/README.md

 tree ursus
 ```

-As a last step, we will download supplementary information.
+As a last step, we will download supplementary information with the `-s` flag.
 Europe PMC provides supplementary information in compressed ZIP-files.

 ```bash
 getpapers -q 'ursus maritimus' -o ursus -s